 In organic food and farming circles, Riverford and the Watson family name are synonymous with ethical business, organic and natural foods and sustainable, organic farming.

-John Watson started farming at Riverford over 60 years ago.
+John Watson started farming at Riverford almost 70 years ago.
 He and his wife Gillian had five children who were raised on the farm and have grown to appreciate its stunning environment and the opportunities to farm according to traditional and holistic values.

 John Watson began dairy farming on the land at Riverford in 1951 after graduating from Cambridge University with a degree in Agriculture.
 The Second World War had just ended and food security was a major issue in Britain.
 Rationing was still in place and the British government encouraged farmers to increase production by using heavy nitrogen fertilisers to support high levels of food productivity.
 John became part of an ICI scheme to demonstrate the power of fertilisers only to find that the health of his cows and the condition of his land soon deteriorated.

 He researched alternative systems, stopped using chemical fertilisers and began adopting sustainable organic farming methods.
-The farm has now been certified organic for 30 years.
+The Watson family could be regarded as pioneers in the organic farming movement and the farm has now been certified organic for 30 years.

 The Dairy lies amidst Riverford’s 350 hectares of organic land in stunning South Devon.
 The topography and climate are ideal for dairying.
-The sun shines a fair bit (by English standards), rain comes in abundance and the temperature is mild so our pastures grow lush and tall and our cows can be pasturefed for much of the year.
+Our cows graze free-range for most of the year on Riverford pastures, spending the worst weeks of the winter in a purpose-built open barn.

-The wildlife at Riverford Dairy – the birds, bees, butterflies, hedgehogs, hares and mice that live in the trees, hedgerows and meadows– are all protected as part of our organic farming commitment to manage natural habitats.
+The wildlife at Riverford Dairy – the birds, bees, butterflies, hedgehogs, hares and mice that live in the meadows, hedgerows and trees – are all protected as part of our organic farming commitment to manage natural habitats.

 We even have a thriving colony of rare Horseshoe Bats that love the outbuildings, pastureland and tall hedgerows on the farm.